syngit-org/syngit/README.md

 **Can I use it to keep history of my objects?**

 Another useful usage is the object logging.
 Automatic etcd snapshot can be setted on the cluster but it will log the changes of the whole cluster.
-As a DevOps user (that only deploy application without managing the cluster), I want to keep an history of my objects through commits on a git repository.
+As a DevOps user (that only deploy application without managing the cluster), I want to keep a history of my objects through commits on a git repository.

 **I use an automatic reconciliation with my CD tool, do I really need to use syngit?**